What are G Suite Organizations?

-You’re choosing which unit that you want your Organizational Unit to be a child of — just like you were putting a folder inside another one in Google Drive.
+You’re choosing which unit that you want your Organizational Unit to be a child of.
 Here, you click the arrow next to the Organizational Unit you want, to both select it and collapse the menu below it:

-As with all changes, this one will take up to 24 hours to take effect — though in fact when I did it, it was instant.
+As with all changes, this one will take up to 24 hours to take effect.
+Though when I did it, it was instant.

 That looks more sensible!

 Managing multiple domains

 If you manage multiple domains, they behave for these purposes as if they’re one domain: users from all your domains are automatically added to your top-level Organizational Unit by default, and that Organizational Unit includes all your domains.
 You can add users from any domain you’re an Admin to any Organizational Unit.

 Managing Organizational Units can seem like more work, but done correctly it can save you a ton of difficulties and bring structure to your organization.
 Being able to control permissions within G Suite for groups of users rather than having to do it for each individual user sets Admins free to get on with more important work.
 And moving users to the right Organizational Unit — or onboarding them directly into it — means they’ll automatically have access to the right tools and data.